You’ve got the dress sorted, now it’s time to think about wedding beauty. Here are 6 common mistakes that a bride might make:

 6. Do not rush.

-Allow at least 45 minutes to an hour for make-up application on the wedding day.
+Allow at least 40 minutes for make-up application on the wedding day.